aut0poietic/wp-starter-kit/README.md

 The framework comes with a sample feature already in the assets/core folder ("rebrand.php") which rebrands the WordPress login screen and utilizes the majority of the frameworks features, if only in a basic way.

+The examples below are all pulled from the Rebrand class.
+Keep in mind that the examples do not change the default namespace or plugin slug -- but you must.

 #### Warning: Lame Example Ahead ####

 The "rebrand" feature is not only one of the stupidest examples of a plugin known to man, it also goes